 Staying on top of your own finances can be challenging enough; the last thing you need is someone else’s mistake bringing you down.
 And yet, it happens more often than you’d think.

-According to a study by the Federal Trade Commission, one in five consumers had an error on their credit report.
+A study by the Federal Trade Commission found one in five consumers had an error on their credit report.
 And one in 10 saw their credit scores improve as soon as it was fixed, with some increasing by 100 points.
 So it’s worth checking yours.

 Remind me about credit reports and scores...

 Your credit report is like your financial permanent record, keeping track of how well you pay off loans and maintain lines of credit.
 Based on what’s on yours, you get a credit score: three digits that tell potential lenders how much you can be trusted to repay what you borrow.
 The widely used FICO score ranges from 300 (bad) to 850 (big league).

 Whenever you take out a loan or open a line of credit, the lender reports it to the three credit bureaus—Equifax, Experian and TransUnion—then updates them on how you’re maintaining it.
 So your report includes your balance(s), whether you pay on time or if you’re delinquent.
 It also includes personal info, like your name, address and whether you’ve filed for bankruptcy or had bills go to collections.